Dievas

-Lithuanian Dievas, Latvian Dievs, Latgalian Dīvs, Old Prussian Dìews, Yotvingian Deivas was the primordial supreme god in the Baltic mythology and one of the most important deities together with Perkūnas and he was brother of Potrimpo.
-He was the god of sky, prosperity, wealth, ruler of gods, and creator of universe.
+Lithuanian Dievas, Latvian Dievs and Debestēvs ("Sky-Father"), Latgalian Dīvs, Old Prussian Diews, and Yotvingian Deivas was the primordial supreme god in Baltic mythology, and one of the most important deities, together with Perkūnas and the brother of Potrimpo.
+He was the god of light, the sky, prosperity, wealth, the ruler of gods, and the creator of the universe.
 Dievas is a direct successor of the Proto-Indo-European supreme sky father god *Dyēus of the root *deiwo-.
 Its Proto-Baltic form was *Deivas.

-Dievas had two sons Dievo sūneliai (Lithuanian) or Dieva dēli (Latvian) known as the Heavenly Twins.
+Dievas had two sons (Dievo sūneliai (Lithuanian) or Dieva dēli (Latvian)) known as the Heavenly Twins.

-In recent Lithuanian and Latvian, this word may refer to the deity of any kind (Pagan, Christian, fictional and the like).
+Since the conversion of Latvia and Lithuania to Christianity and continuing in modern times, this word refers to the Christian God.